CleberSalustiano/AI_IFES/Estudo_Livro_Texto/ChapterOne.md

   and after the tractability was the another focus.
   - And in the final another important area is the **probability**, then can predict the future actions.

+### Economics
+  - Probability had more studies specific in economy and created anothers knowledge areas.
+  - Decision theory and Game theory are some new ares than economics made contribuition to AI.

+### Neuroscience
+  - Some important question is "How do brains process information.
+  - The brain study is an import point to create AI with human personality.

+### Psychology
+  - Some points like the human behavior and how to create something like that in AI
+  - Another point is the Cognitive psychology and how a brain looks like a information-processing device.
+  - Therefore with this knowledge are these scients made the conclusiont "a cognitive theory should be like a computer program".

+### Computer Engineering
+  - How can we build an efficient computer?
+  - Since WWII to now the computers are going to more powerful.

+### Control theory and cybernetics
+  - How can artifacts operate under their own control?

+### Linguistics
+  - How does language relate to thought?

+## The history of Artificial Intelligence

+### The gestation of artificial intelligence (1943–1955)

+### The birth of artificial intelligence (1956)

+### Early enthusiasm, great expectations (1952–1969)

+### A dose of reality (1966–1973)

+### Knowledge-based systems: The key to power?
+(1969–1979)

+### AI becomes an industry (1980–present)

+### The return of neural networks (1986–present)

+### AI adopts the scientific method (1987–present)

+### The emergence of intelligent agents (1995–present)

+### The availability of very large data sets (2001–present)